 The method of democracy – inasfar as it is that of organized intelligence – is to bring these conflicts out into the open where their special claims can be discussed and judged in the light of more inclusive interests than are represented by either of them separately.
 (Liberalism and Social Action, LW11, 56)

 The philosopher who probably did the most singlehandedly to promote the recrudescence of interest in Dewey’s thinking after this period of relative marginality, Richard Rorty, found in his work an historically-minded questioning of epistemological foundations and aspirations to a God’s-eye point of view that of course provided fodder for Rorty’s own project.
-Yet, in relation to political philosophy, Rorty’s skeptical postmodern liberal ironism glossed over the detailed architecture of Dewey’s ethical and political theory, and made very little both of Dewey’s own naturalistic confidence in the mutually supportive and progressive character of scientific method and democracy.
-Even among those philosophers who have been keen to draw on the pragmatist tradition as a resource for more positively elaborating a political theory than Rorty was inclined to there are important figures, such as Cheryl Misak, who seek foundations for their view elsewhere, notably in Peirce’s view of the precondition of belief, and express doubts about what they see as Dewey’s less clearly grounded ethical commitments.
-However, others such as Hilary and Ruth Anna Putnam and Philip Kitcher more wholeheartedly identify with, and try to develop, the commitments of Dewey’s pragmatic naturalism, in thinking through the relationship between scientific inquiry, ethics and democracy.
-In part, recent increased engagement with Dewey’s political philosophy from philosophers across a range of traditions, including epistemic democrats, such as Elizabeth Anderson, and Frankfurt School critical theorists, such as Axel Honneth, flows from an interest in developing a fuller understanding of democracy as a method of social learning.
-Dewey’s political philosophy remains an important reference point and source of inspiration for thinkers who seek to explore radical forms of democratic liberalism.
+Yet, in relation to political philosophy, Rorty’s skeptical postmodern liberal ironism glossed over the detailed architecture of Dewey’s ethical and political theory, and made very little either of Dewey’s own naturalistic confidence in the mutually supportive or his conception of the progressive character of scientific method and democracy.
+Even among those philosophers who have been keen to draw on the pragmatist tradition as a resource for more positively elaborating a political theory than Rorty was inclined to there are important figures, such as Cheryl Misak (2000, 2013), who seek foundations for their view elsewhere, notably in Peirce’s view of the precondition of belief, and express doubts about what they see as Dewey’s less clearly grounded ethical commitments.
+However, others such as Hilary and Ruth Anna Putnam (2017) and Philip Kitcher (2020, 2021) more wholeheartedly identify with, and try to develop, the commitments of Dewey’s pragmatic naturalism, in thinking through the relationship between scientific inquiry, ethics and democracy.
+In part, recent increased engagement with Dewey’s political philosophy from philosophers across a range of traditions, including epistemic democrats, such as Elizabeth Anderson (2006), and Frankfurt School critical theorists, such as Axel Honneth (1998, 2008, 2014) and Rahel Jaeggi (2018), flows from an interest in developing a fuller understanding of democracy as a method of social learning.
+In the teeth of the neoliberal revival of laissez-faire liberalism, many of these authors, and others, have mined his work as a resource for contemporary thinking about liberal socialism and participatory democracy (Medearis 2015, Jackson 2018).
+Dewey’s political philosophy remains an important reference point and source of inspiration for thinkers who seek to explore and develop radical forms of democratic liberalism.

 As well as identifying sources for Dewey’s primary texts and listing works referred here, this bibliography also contains some books, articles and chapters which can be studied to supplement the current article.